 Many countries have a coffee culture.
-Ethiopia for example, where the hot drink originated.
+Ethiopia, for example, is where the hot drink originated.
 Brazil, where even children drink a cup in the morning.
-And Europe of course, with new hipster coffee shops opening almost every day.
-But in Vietnam, coffee is more than just a beverage, it’s a way of life.
-The Vietnamese know how to make, how to drink and how to appreciate the liquid black gold and they really made coffee an integral part of their daily life.
+And Europe, of course, has new hipster coffee shops opening almost daily.
+But in Vietnam, coffee is more than just a beverage; it’s a way of life.
+The Vietnamese know how to make, drink, and appreciate the liquid black gold, and they made coffee an integral part of their daily life.

-It’s the French who brought coffee to Vietnam, during colonization, and obviously that influence still bears heavily.
+During colonization, the French brought coffee to Vietnam, and obviously, that influence still bears heavily.
 The numerous coffee plantations and cafes around the country wouldn’t be there without them.
-97% of the plantations are producing the Robusta coffee beans, famous for its unique and bitter coffee taste.
+97% of the plantations produce the Robusta coffee beans, famous for their unique and bitter coffee taste.

 They’re easier to cultivate than the better-known Arabica beans and contain more than twice their amount of caffeine.
 So be careful what you wish for if you order your third cup!

 Our Top Trending Vietnam Tours

 Quy Nhon Instagram Tour: The Most Famous Spots

 A Taste Of Hanoi: The Ultimate Street Food Experience

 The thing that makes Vietnamese coffee really stand out is its strong taste.
 This is because the beans are roasted on low heat for fifteen minutes (in most countries, they use machines) and then put into a filter.
 Slowly, the coffee starts to drip through.

 That’s also why they call it to drip coffee, or Ca Phe Phin, in Vietnamese.